andrewcargill/sawmillgo/README.md

 ### UserProfile
 Every user must have a username.
 Additionally, users can upload a profile image and be assigned specific roles within the system.

+## 3. User Interface
+### Dashboard Overview
+You will see a home icon.
+This displays all components within Sawmill Go.
+### Modules
+These are the everyday modules used to add, view and manipulate stock within the sawmill.
+* Trees - This is where you add, edit, delete and search trees
+* Logs - This is where you add, edit, delete and search logs
+* Planks - This is where you add, edit, delete and search planks / lumber
+* Projects - Here you set add, edit, delete projects.
+Projects are used to manage reserving and allocating items (trees, logs & planks ) to customers

 ### Species
 This setting allows you to define the tree species used within your system.
 You must add at least one species of tree before you can begin adding items.